Vietnam.vn - Nền tảng quảng bá Việt Nam

 Discussion session at the event.
 Photo: Pham Hung

-Currently, many localities across the country have achieved remarkable results in this journey.
-In Da Nang, the interconnected data system has helped the city operate intelligently and optimize public services.
-Provinces such as Binh Duong and Quang Ninh are also strongly deploying IoT and big data solutions to improve management capacity and promote digital economic development.
-These models not only bring individual value but also create the premise for cooperation and experience sharing between localities.
+Currently, many localities across the country have achieved outstanding results in this endeavor.
+In Da Nang, the interconnected data system has helped the city to operate intelligently and optimize public services.
+Provinces such as Binh Duong and Quang Ninh are also strongly implementing IoT and big data solutions to enhance management capacity and promote the development of the digital economy.
+These models not only bring individual value but also create a foundation for cooperation and experience sharing among localities.

-According to Mr. Tran Ngoc Thach, Deputy Director of the Department of Information and Communications of Da Nang City, the Intelligent Operations Center (IOC) has become a model for applying data in urban management.
-He said: “Integrating data from more than 20 agencies not only helps to operate effectively but also opens up opportunities to develop innovative applications from the community.”
-Thanks to this interconnectivity, Da Nang has become one of Vietnam’s pioneering cities in the field of digital transformation.
+According to Mr. Tran Ngoc Thach, Deputy Director of the Da Nang Department of Information and Communications, the Intelligent Operations Center (IOC) has become a model for data application in urban governance.
+He stated: “Integrating data from more than 20 agencies not only helps to manage effectively but also opens up opportunities for developing innovative applications from the community.”
+Thanks to this interconnectedness, Da Nang has become one of Vietnam's pioneering cities in the field of digital transformation.

 Delegates attending the workshop.
 Photo: Pham Hung